Set theory: Combinatorial set theory

+Category theory

+Set theory and category theory are distinct but closely related areas of mathematics.
+Set theory is the foundation for describing collections of mathematical objects; category theory often builds on this foundation to describe the relationships between mathematical objects.
+Because of the strong relationship between set theory and category theory, the two fields frequently inform one another.
+Both set theory and category theory attempt to provide a foundation for mathematics; however they take different approaches to this objective.
+Set theory begins with the idea of the "set" and the criteria for membership.
+Category theory begins with mathematical objects and the relationships between them, treating sets as one particular kind of structure within this broader framework.

 Controversy

 From set theory's inception, some mathematicians have objected to it as a foundation for mathematics.
 The most common objection to set theory, one Kronecker voiced in set theory's earliest years, starts from the constructivist view that mathematics is loosely related to computation.
 If this view is granted, then the treatment of infinite sets, both in naive and in axiomatic set theory, introduces into mathematics methods and objects that are not computable even in principle.
 The feasibility of constructivism as a substitute foundation for mathematics was greatly increased by Errett Bishop's influential book Foundations of Constructive Analysis.

 A different objection put forth by Henri Poincaré is that defining sets using the axiom schemas of specification and replacement, as well as the axiom of power set, introduces impredicativity, a type of circularity, into the definitions of mathematical objects.
 The scope of predicatively founded mathematics, while less than that of the commonly accepted Zermelo–Fraenkel theory, is much greater than that of constructive mathematics, to the point that Solomon Feferman has said that "all of scientifically applicable analysis can be developed [using predicative methods]".

 Ludwig Wittgenstein condemned set theory philosophically for its connotations of mathematical platonism.
 He wrote that "set theory is wrong", since it builds on the "nonsense" of fictitious symbolism, has "pernicious idioms", and that it is nonsensical to talk about "all numbers".
 Wittgenstein identified mathematics with algorithmic human deduction; the need for a secure foundation for mathematics seemed, to him, nonsensical.
 Moreover, since human effort is necessarily finite, Wittgenstein's philosophy required an ontological commitment to radical constructivism and finitism.
 Meta-mathematical statements – which, for Wittgenstein, included any statement quantifying over infinite domains, and thus almost all modern set theory – are not mathematics.
 Few modern philosophers have adopted Wittgenstein's views after a spectacular blunder in Remarks on the Foundations of Mathematics: Wittgenstein attempted to refute Gödel's incompleteness theorems after having only read the abstract.
 As reviewers Kreisel, Bernays, Dummett, and Goodstein all pointed out, many of his critiques did not apply to the paper in full.
 Only recently have philosophers such as Crispin Wright begun to rehabilitate Wittgenstein's arguments.